LeiXuAI/LeiPublication/SwMLDA/README.md

 # Saliency-based weighted Multi-label Linear Discriminant Analysis

-This is my first journal work for my PhD studying, which is about Multi-label classification tasks
+This is my first journal work for my PhD studying, which is about Multi-label classification tasks.
+Then I need more time to publish my code for this work.

 ## Getting Started